abhinavprakash199/-Device-Characterization-Lab/README.md

 ![image](https://user-images.githubusercontent.com/120498080/212817664-ddfa4e46-1673-4f26-a2f8-27ddd97bfe56.png)
 ![image](https://user-images.githubusercontent.com/120498080/212817696-142f70d9-a3a4-46e9-a408-9dd9c28b7199.png)

-- Result: The cut-off frequency of RC filter is 2kHz

 #### Output at cut-off frequency:
 ![image](https://user-images.githubusercontent.com/120498080/212818022-63b1c7b0-2792-4870-910f-bd788328b445.png)
 ![image](https://user-images.githubusercontent.com/120498080/212818055-a746f4ff-4e74-43a7-9243-3dba9933d31f.png)

+#### Results:
+- Upon observation and experimental measurements, the cut-off frequency is found out to be 2 KHz.
+- The calculated value of cut-off frequency as per component rating is 795 Hz.
+- The bandwidth of our RC value = ∞